 Note: It is not normal or acceptable to indefinitely require a daily supplement to have a bowel movement.

-She was craving salty foods.
-Hello adrenals!
+The second major clue was that Maddie was craving salty foods.
+Hello, adrenals!

 Your adrenals do more than just pump out stress hormones.
 They also regulate your blood pressure… and salt has a thing or two to do with that system.
 This is why we crave salt when we're stressed.